Digital television transition in Japan: Technology

 Televisions without digital receivers required ISDB-T converter boxes or DVD recorders in order to convert the digital signal into a receivable analog signal.
 Many of the old analog-era devices had standard image quality, but the digital televisions and tuners that were distributed in the first few years of digital terrestrial broadcasts were only usable for a limited amount of time.
 As a result of this, the initial cost of digital equipment was expensive; in mid-2007, the Ministry of Internal Affairs and Communications requested television manufacturers to release specialized digital tuners for around ¥5,000 or lower.

-Although digital television tuners became widely available to the general population, low income households could not be able to afford the cost of the tuners themselves, even after the prices of the tuners themselves decreased between 2008 and 2010.
+Although digital television tuners became widely available to the general population, low income households could not afford the cost of the tuners themselves, even after the prices of the tuners themselves decreased between 2008 and 2010.
 The ministry responded by distributing tuners free of charge to all low income households; this prevented a situation that would have been similar to the coupon-eligible converter box program during the 2009 digital switchover in the United States.
 Unlike the United States, however, new antenna equipment was also required on the top of any building that was equipped with a digital television tuner.
 This led to reception issues in the months preceding the planned switchover.
 Digital broadcasts could be received with little or no issues within the transmission error's processing capability, but could not be received at all if this capability is exceeded.